lerna/lerna/commands/link/README.md

 $ lerna link
 ```

 Symlink together all Lerna `packages` that are dependencies of each other in the current Lerna repo.
+When using `publishConfig.directory`, that will be the source directory of the link (e.g. `package-1/dist => node_modules/package-1`).

 ## Options